At the Bonnyville Indian-Metis Rehabilitation Centre, We Bring a Welcoming Culture.

 About the Rehabilitation Centre:

 Built in 1976, the centre was incorporated under the Societies Act of the province of Alberta on the 31st day of August 1973.
-The facility is owned by the province of Alberta, sits on the crown land and has approximately twelve kilometers west of Bonnyville, Alberta.
+The facility is owned by the province of Alberta, sits on crown land, and is approximately twelve kilometres west of Bonnyville, Alberta.

 This provides a very peaceful and serene setting for an individual to begin their recovery process from their addiction.
 Whether it is alcohol, drugs or both, the centre provides the culture and setting needed for holistic healing practices.